Travel

 - Border Search of Electronic Devices at Ports of Entry

 It is important that you and your dependents carry all travel-related documents on your person or in your carry-on luggage when traveling internationally.
-Do not keep them in your checked baggage.
-If you will have been out of the country for less than 5 months you should have the following documents readily available while traveling:
+Do not pack them in your checked bags.
+If you will have been out of the U.S. for less than 5 months, you should have the following documents readily available while traveling:

 - Most recent SEVIS I-20 or DS-2019 endorsed for travel within the last 12 months by an advisor at OIS.
-The processing time for a travel signature is ten business days.
-Please note: OPT students must have a travel signature valid within the last 6 months.
+If you are a J-1 student and OIS did not issue your form DS-2019, please contact your program sponsor directly to obtain a travel endorsement.
+OIS’ processing time for a travel signature is ten business days.
+Please note: OPT students must have a travel signature valid within the last six months.

 - A passport valid for at least six months beyond your re-entry date into the U.S. Some exceptions may apply.